 then Soviet Union, I attended School of Journalism at Moscow State University.

 Upon moving to the United States in 1993, I earned bachelor's degree from

 Syracuse University's Newhouse School of Public Communications.
 Currently, I am working as a reporter for Sen.com and a contributing writer to the Air & Space Smithsonian and the Aerospace America magazines, in addition to publishing RussianSpaceWeb.com -- a unique collection of news, historical information,

 In 2013, I completed writing and illustrating a large-format book on the history of Russian plans for space exploration published by Apogee Prime.

 I worked as a contributing editor for the Astronomy and Cosmonautics series

 of Moscow Polytech Society and later as an aviation and space reporter

-for Nezavisimaya Gazeta, the first independent daily in Russia.
+for Nezavisimaya Gazeta, one of the first independent dailies in Russia.
 I visited

 all leading Russian space centers including Baikonur Cosmodrome and interviewed